When people ask us what we do and we tell them we are Turkey Farmers ....It fast becomes a topic of conversation!!

 The standard turkey that most families buy is the one you will find in the supermarkets, and is the normal commercial white turkey.
 This breed was specifically bred to gain weight quickly mainly for food service and further processing because it reaches weights of up to 19 Kgs live weight at 22 weeks of age.
 The females of this breed are slaughtered at a much younger age of 11 to 15 weeks to hit the popular 4 to 7 kg oven ready weight per bird which the large multiples sell at Christmas.

-Our heritage birds are different:
+Our Charlesfort Turkeys are different:

 Compared to the commercial turkey it has a bigger more rounded breast formation ,giving more breast meat per lb versus your standard turkey and it has shorter legs.
 It is a much slower growing turkey maturing over a longer period of time adding to it’s delicious flavour.
 Many have commented that the breast is a creamier colour compared to the stark white of the standard bird.
+The Free Range Woodland Bronze variety of the Charlesfort Turkey range, is turly remarkable.
+Apart from roaming clompetley free for about 6 months , which are some of the longest reared turkeys in Ireland for Christmas, the flavour these birds produce is second to none.